IORoot/HouseQuests_wiki/docs/Features/local_area.md

 (Cup Icon)

 Colour-coded brown.
-Local coffee shops por cafes.
+Local coffee shops or cafes.
 Clicking the icon will optionally show:

 - Name of shop
-- Brand name of shop
+- Brand name of the shop
 - Opening hours
 - Website
 - Contact details